openknowledge/workshop-cloud/README.md

     - IAM username: [YOUR ANIMAL]
     - Password: [YOUR ANIMAL PWD]

-After successfully logged in You should see the AWS CLoud main dashboard.
+After successfully logged in you should see the AWS CLoud main dashboard.

 **Note**: Make sure the region in the upper right corner of the browser window is set to "Europe (Frankfurt)" aka eu-central-1.

-### Create a dynamoDB table
+### Create a DynamoDB table

-To create a dynamoDB table we have to call the DynamoDB dashboard first.
+To create a DynamoDB table we have to call the DynamoDB dashboard first.
 There are several ways to do so:

 - use global quick search and lookup for "DynamoDB"
 - select DynamoDB service from service overview via "Database"
 - select DynamoDB service from "recently visited" (if available)

-Use the DynamoDB dashboard to create and configure a new dynamoDB table:
+Use the DynamoDB dashboard to create and configure a new DynamoDB table:

 1. Click "Create table" (left border of the dashboard).
 This will lead you to the "Creat table" page of DynamoDB.
 2. Fill in the following values (and leave everything as is):
-   - Table name: name your table with the prefix of your animal, e.g. dog-dynamo-table.
+   - Table name: use the prefix of your animal, e.g. dog-dynamo-table.
-   - Partition key: Use a partition key called "pk" with type string
+   - Partition key: use a partition key called "pk" with type string
-   - Sort key: Use a sort key called "sk" with type string
+   - Sort key: use a sort key called "sk" with type string
    - Click "Create table" button

-Finally, click "Create table" button.
-You will see the DynamoDB dashboard tables overview when everything done right.
+You should see the DynamoDB dashboard tables overview when everything done right.

 ### Create new version of the backend service

-Next we have to update our backend service to be able to access the dynamoDB table we have just created:
+Next we have to update our backend service to be able to access the DynamoDB table we have just created:

 1. Open a new terminal in Codespaces using the terminal tab.